 • Weigh your trimmed and sliced chillies and calculate 5% of your final sliced chilli weight.
 (If you have 200 grams of sliced chillies, 5% is 10 grams.)

 • Place the mix in a sterilised glass jar and seal it tightly.
-Put the container in a dark cupboard and give it a gentle turn daily to evenly distribute the salty liquid.
+Put the container in a dark cupboard and gently rotate the jar through the upside down position daily to evenly distribute the salty liquid.

 • After three days, open the lid carefully.
 It will off-gas slightly with a satisfying hiss and a potent chilli smell.
 Drain off the spicy, salty liquid.

-• Place the drained chillies in a small food processor or spice grinder and blitz according to your preference.
-Do this in batches if needed.
-I prefer a coarse mix over a fine paste.
-You can also crush the chillies in a pestle and mortar.
+• Place the drained chillies in a small food processor or spice grinder and blitz to the desired consistency – I like mine coarse.
+You can also crush the chillies using a pestle and mortar.

-• Add the vinegar and lemon juice, and mix to combine.
+• Stir in the vinegar and lemon juice.
 Taste the sauce and add more salt if you prefer.
 It should be very spicy, slightly salty, and pleasingly acidic.
 Transfer the mix to a sterilised jar.

-• Top the chilli sauce with olive oil and store it in the fridge for up to six months when fermented (or one week if you skipped the fermentation step).
+• Top the chilli sauce with olive oil and store it in the fridge for up to six months.

 Notes

-• I use a mix of green chillies – such as jalapeño, serenade and green finger – but you can use any one of those.
-Or use red chillies for red shatta sauce.
+• I use a mix of green chillies for green shatta – such as jalapeño, green finger, and serenade peppers – but you can use any one of those.
+Or use red chilli peppers for red shatta sauce.

 • Wear protective gloves if you touch the chilli membranes and seeds with your hands.
 Or use a mandolin to avoid this.